tyooou/figured-intern-experience-team-4/README.md

 This command will start all the necessary services (web server, database, etc.).
 Keep this terminal window open while working on the application.

-### 3. Install PHP Dependencies
+### 4. Install PHP Dependencies (Inside Container)

-In a new terminal window, install the Composer packages:
+In a new terminal window, install the Composer packages inside the Docker container to ensure consistency:

 ```bash
 ./vendor/bin/sail composer install
 ```

-### 4. Install JavaScript Dependencies
+### 5. Install JavaScript Dependencies

 Install the Node.js packages required for the frontend: